Discusworp 65, 6225 XP Maastricht, Limburg, Netherlands

 |Diploma Coordinator||Sindhu Clark & Jack Borthwick|

 In addition to the highly recognized International Baccalaureate curriculum, UWC Maastricht is a multicultural school that hosts students from more than 100 different nationalities.
 The school operates within the Dutch public educational system and is subsidized by the Dutch government.
-It is formed to serve both the needs of the Maastricht international community and the students chosen by the UWC national committee system.
+It is formed to serve both the needs of the Maastricht international community and the students chosen by UWC national committees all over the world.

 Inside the Classroom

 Outside the Classroom

 UWC Maastricht has designed a social impact programme including action-oriented courses, social entrepreneurship and community service projects.
 The students develop the skills and attitudes needed to be active participants in society, to identify problems and injustices wherever they exist.
 They design a local Project Week providing service to the Maastricht community, they organise and lead conferences and they learn to engage critically with the world around them.
-Because the students come from all over the world and many different backgrounds, there are unique insights and always interesting discussions.
+Because the students come from all over the world and from many different backgrounds, there are always unique insights and always interesting discussions going on.

 Campus and Facilities

 UWCM campus is located in a very green and leafy part of Maastricht, close to the city centre.
 The site is surrounded by sports fields, a nature reserve and modern housing.
 Students live on residences across three buildings consisting of three floors, each comprised of six rooms.
 Every room hosts four students, of different nationalities, so it is a lively setting.
 Each floor has a common room, study room, laundry room and kitchenette and is supported by a Residence Mentor who lives in an apartment adjacent to the floors.

 Day student applications for Primary and Secondary must meet the requirements of the Dutch Law on International Education.
-Residential IB Diploma students are recruited through UWC's National Committee system (NC) or through the UWC Global Selection Programme.
+Residential IB Diploma Programme students are recruited through UWC's National Committee system (NC) or through the UWC Global Selection Programme.
 More info and applications via uwcmaasticht.nl.